adap/flower/doc/source/how-to-design-stateful-clients.rst

 ..
 Note::

-   The examples below omit the definition of a ``ClientApp`` as done in the examples above just to keep the code blocks concise.
-To make use of ``ParametersRecord`` objects in your ``ClientApp`` you can follow the same guidelines as outlined above.
+   The examples below omit the definition of a ``ClientApp`` to keep the code blocks concise.
+To make use of ``ParametersRecord`` objects in your ``ClientApp`` you can follow the same principles as outlined earlier.

 Saving NumPy arrays to the context
 ==================================